 3. Keeping a log of any visitor which includes date and time, and where in the school they visited

 4. Assisting the local health departments in tracing all contacts of the individual in accordance with the protocol, training, and tools provided through the NYS Contact Tracing Program

-If/when COVID-19 cases are discovered in the school, the district will consult with the Montgomery County Public Health Department for guidance and instructions on how to proceed.
+If/when COVID-19 cases are discovered in the school, the district consults with the Montgomery County Public Health Department for guidance and instructions on how to proceed.

 Confidentiality must be maintained as required by federal and state laws and regulations.
 School staff should not try to determine who is to be excluded from school based on contact without guidance and direction from the local health department.

 For more information about how COVID-19 containment efforts will be communicated to students, families and staff members, visit the Communication/Family and Community Engagement section of our reopening plan at https://www.gasd.org/greater-amsterdam-school-reopening-plan-for-2020-21/communication-family-and-community-engagement/